ShubhamKr-047/Discourse/README.md

 - **zustand:** A lightweight state management library for React, optimizing the management of application state and global variables.

-## Contributing

-Contributions are welcome!
-Here are the steps to contribute to the Sentrimetric API project:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix: `git checkout -b feature/your-feature-name` or `git checkout -b bugfix/your-bug-fix-name`.
-3. Commit your changes: `git commit -m 'Add some feature'` or `git commit -m 'Fix some bug'`.
-4. Push to the branch: `git push origin feature/your-feature-name` or `git push origin bugfix/your-bug-fix-name`.
-5. Submit a pull request to the `main` branch of the original repository.

-Please make sure to update tests, if applicable, and adhere to the existing code style and guidelines.

 ## License

 This project is licensed under the [MIT License](LICENSE).